stofancy/DevContainer/README.md

 ## Security Features

 ### SSH Key Management

 - **Safe Templates:** `.ssh-keys-template.example` files contain only placeholder text and are safe to commit
 - **Secure Usage:** Real SSH keys go in `.ssh-keys-template` files that are automatically ignored by git
 - **Automatic Cleanup:** Template files with real keys are deleted after processing for security

 ### Environment Isolation

-- Each environment has its own `.env` file with base64-encoded SSH keys
+- Each environment uses an `.env` file in its root folder (e.g. `nodejs/.env`) with base64-encoded SSH keys and optional git identity variables
 - All sensitive files (`.env`, `.ssh-keys-template`) are in `.gitignore`
 - Containers run with non-root users for security